Chapter 2 Cybersecurity and Reliable Websites

 Cybersecurity: Actions taken to be safe from electronic crime.

-Hyperlink: A picture, icon, phrase, or word in an electronic document that when clicked on, relocates the user to another section of the document or to another document.
+Hyperlink: A picture, icon, phrase, or word in an electronic document that when clicked on and then relocates the user to another section of the document or to another document.

 Identity theft: The act of acquiring and fraudulently using account numbers, passwords, or other company or personal information for financial gain.